imaami/dbs26/README.md

 ## Does it scale?

 Yes.
-The algorithm, while currently implemented and optimized for B(2,6) exclusively, can be modified to generate longer De Bruijn sequences.
+The algorithm, while currently implemented and optimized for B(2,6) exclusively, can be modified to generate longer De Bruijn sequences, and I plan on doing so in the future.

+## Why is the code ugly?

+This project started as a quick single-file proof-of-concept on GitHub Gist.
+At the time of writing, that state of affairs has not changed.
+My primary goal after moving from Gist to a proper repository was to build a cross-platform binary release for the mathematically inclined visitors to explore.
+(Unfortunately, I'm not sure if there have been any so far.)